EliasReaz/eliasreaz.github.io/_posts/2024-09-04-Summarize-FY-Report.md

 ### Context <a name="overview-context"></a>

-Imagine we have tons of pdf reports and we need to summarize each of these report within a short period of time.
-Using human resources and manually summarizing each long report would take hours to complete, edit, and finalize a summary report.
-Generative AI has a rescue to make hunders of long reports' summary within minutes.
-As an use-case, we have used a 29 page Nike Earnings Call Conference and converted into a 1 page summary using LangChain.
+Imagine we have tons of pdf reports and we need to summarize each of these reports within a short period of time.
+Using human resources and manually summarizing each of these long reports on various topics would take hours to write, edit, complete and deploy.
+Generative AI has a rescue to make hunderds of long reports summary within minutes.
+As an use-case, we have demonstarted a 29 page Nike Earnings Call Conference Report converting into a 1 page summary using LangChain.

 ### Actions and Result<a name="overview-actions"></a>